opferman/SixtyFourBits/README.md

 2. The environment to use is Windows x64 free

 ## Demoscene Template
 There is a template demo that you can use to create your own demo scene.
-You can use this as an example by copying the code to your own demoscene directory. **\DemoScenes\\<YourDemo>\**
+You can use this as an example by copying the code to your own demoscene directory. **\DemoScenes\YourDemo\**
 All code will need to go into the **AMD64** directory as this is an **X86-64 assembly project there should not be any C or other langauges used**.
 The **SOURCES** file will need modified to change the target name.
 The makefile is copied but you do not modify the make file.
 To build the project you use **bcz** command.
+You will also need to update the **DIRS** file in order to have your applications and libraries built using BCZ from the root directories.

 ## Demoscene functions and Master Context
 There are three functions to implement which the engine will use to call you back.